Menu

 - Reading 3 times a week

 -Weekly dictation to support spellings.
-These sentences will be added to Class Dojo on a Friday.
+These sentences will be added to Class Dojo on Friday every two weeks.

 - TT Rockstars - Children to access this as much as possible please.
 Keep your eyes peeled for tournaments!!